Consensys/sol-dbg/README.md

     astNode: ASTNode | undefined;
     // If an event is emitted by this instruction, the event payload and topics
     emittedEvent: EventDesc | undefined;
     // General information about the given contract (if we have a compiler artifact for it).
-May contain name, code , sourcemaps, ASTs, metadata /// hash, etc.
+May contain name, code, sourcemaps, ASTs, metadata /// hash, etc.
     contractInfo: ContractInfo | undefined;
 }
 ```